tpkn/dnd/README.md

 # DnD

-Another wrapper for "drag and drop" action, one of the millions of similar.
+Yet another wrapper for "drag and drop" action, one of the millions of similar.
 Just pass by...

-## Features
-1. Drag'n'drop
-2. Drag'n'drop

 ## API